Search: 6757 results

 Exact Match

-So he set it before them, and they ate and left some, in accordance with the word of the Lord.
+So he set it before them, and they ate and had some left over, according to the word of Yahweh.

 And he took the letter to the king of Israel, in which the king of Aram had said, See, I have sent my servant Naaman to you to be made well, for he is a leper.